RedHatInsights/insights-core/docs/exception_model.rst

 issues that could reasonably be expected (conversion of a character to a number, missing values, etc.).
-When a parser makes the determination that the data is not usable, then it should explicitly raise a :py:class:`insights.parsers.ParseException` and provide as much useful information as is possible to help the Insights team and parser developer understand what happened.
-If any exception is expected to be raised it should be caught, and the :py:class:`insights.parsers.ParseException` raised in its place.
+When a parser makes the determination that the data is not usable, then it should explicitly raise a :py:class:`insights.core.exceptions.ParseException` and provide as much useful information as is possible to help the Insights team and parser developer understand what happened.
+If any exception is expected to be raised it should be caught, and the :py:class:`insights.core.exceptions.ParseException` raised in its place.
 No data will be made available to other parsers, combiners or rules in this case.
 It will be as if the data was not present in the input.